Justin W. Ranney: Personal life and family

-Justin W. Ranney was the eldest of five children born to Eli Ranney and his first wife Eveline (' Parmley).
+Ranney was the eldest of five children born to Eli Ranney and his first wife Eveline (' Parmley).
 Eli Ranney was a farmer and a native of Massachusetts, he moved to Iowa in 1853 and died there in 1873.
 Justin's paternal grandfather, Abner Ranney, served in the War of 1812 and lived to be 100 years old.

-Justin W. Ranney married Elizabeth Quackenbush in December 1849.
+Ranney married Elizabeth Quackenbush in December 1849.
 They were married for 31 years before her death in 1881.
 They had six children together, though one died in infancy and three others died at a young age.

-Ranney's second son, Edwin, was infamously mangled while attempting to jump onto a moving train in 1876.
+Their second son, Edwin, was killed while attempting to jump onto a moving train in 1876.

-Justin Ranney died on his farm in Hamilton on September 13, 1898, after a period of poor health.
+Ranney died on his farm in Hamilton on September 13, 1898, after a period of poor health.